Mike Matusow: Other poker ventures

-In 2013, Matusow won the NBC National Heads-Up Championship, defeating Phil Hellmuth 2–1 in the final.
+In 2013, Matusow won the NBC National Heads-Up Poker Championship, defeating Phil Hellmuth 2–1 in the final.

 As of July 2023, his total live tournament winnings exceed $10,000,000. $3,580,911 of his winnings have come at the WSOP.

 Personal life

 Matusow resides in Henderson, Nevada.
 He is Jewish.
 He often wears a gold chain with the Hebrew symbol 'chai' around his neck.
 Additionally, Matusow hosted Card Player's poker radio show/podcast, the Circuit, before being replaced by Gavin Smith and Joe Sebok.
 He was also the host of Card Player's now defunct online video segment, "The Mouthpiece."
 In one episode, Mike discussed the controversial Ultimatebet.com superuser cheating scandal, as well as seeking legal action as a victim of the scandal against the main perpetrator, former World Series of Poker Champion Russ Hamilton.

 Matusow has had several personal problems.
 He has battled drug issues, including a six-month stint in jail in 2004 and 2005 after being caught providing ecstasy and prescription painkillers to an undercover police officer.
 After several months of an official Las Vegas Metro Police "Sting Operation", Matusow was arrested and charged with six category A Felonies, all drug related.
 A plea deal was later reached where Matusow was incarcerated in the Clark County Detention Center for six months.

 Matusow wrote an autobiography titled Check Raising the Devil that was released May 12, 2009.